byteface/sharpshooter/README.md

 Use 4 spaces not tabs.
 (I've not tested with tabs as my editor converts them to 4 spaces). will sort later.

 When using a comment.
 Don't leave space before the # < note this one should be fixed.

+no spaces allowed in files or folders names at the moment.